- Distance from Los Angeles: 80 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3.For evening entertainment, we recommend stargazing with a glass of wine.
-But is something more social is desired, head to the dive bar Murray's Saloon for craft beers (Delirium Tremens, Hangar 24 Orange Wheat) on tap, free pool (and popcorn!), along with karaoke.
+3For evening entertainment, we recommend stargazing with a glass of wine.
+But if something more social is desired, head to the dive bar Murray's Saloon for craft beers (Delirium Tremens and Hangar 24 Orange Wheat) on tap, free pool (and popcorn!), and karaoke.
 On weekend evenings, Murray's is the local hotspot.

-3.For landlubbers, climb 8,200 feet above sea level on the Scenic Sky Chair to the top of Snow Summit.
-While it's a winter wonderland for skiers, this time of year it's perfect for biking and hiking.
+3For landlubbers, climb 8,200 feet above sea level on the Scenic Sky Chair to the top of Snow Summit.
+While it's a winter wonderland for skiers, other times it's perfect for biking and hiking.
 Feeling lazy?
 Take the lift up, picnic at the peak, then ride it back down.
 The mile-long ride carries you through the picturesque San Bernardino National Forest and its wildflower fields, pine-scented breezes, and panoramic views.

 Where to Stay